Aravind-pendyala24/CalculatorDjangoApplication/README.md

-# Containerizing CalculatorDjango Application with Docker and Reduce Image Size by Multi Size Docker Builds.
+# Containerizing CalculatorDjango Application with Docker and Reduce Image Size by Multi Stage Docker Builds.

 - Steps to Containerize CalculatorDjango Application with a CentOS base Image